Process for Engineers to join FEM R&S Working Groups

 - Working Group 2: has reviewed EN 15620, which has gone through the CEN process.
-Chair is Mike Savage and Technical Secretary is Alan Worrell.
+Chair was Mike Savage and Technical Secretary was Alan Worrell.

-- Working Group 12: Mobile Racking to create a new code.
-Chair is Pieter De Geeter but the Technical Secretary irole s currently vacant.
+- Working Group 12: Mobile Racking to create a new code 10.2.18.
+Chair is Pieter De Geeter and the Technical Secretary role is currently being undertaken by Colin Hinton.

 Participation in the Working Groups is generally open to anyone with relevant experience and expertise from companies who are members of their appropriate National Association.
 It should be noted that all meetings are held in English and can be very technical and that FEM R&S does not pay for the time, travel or other expenses associated with the Working Groups, therefore, it is expected that engineers will have sponsorship or funding to cover the costs for their attendances.